-Reader question: “I have bought far more meat and cheese than usual and now I am worried about it going bad.
-What can I freeze and how long will it last?” – Rebecca, Orlando FL
+Reader question: “I have bought far more meat and cheese than usual due to the pandemic and now I am worried about it going bad.
+Is freezing meat OK?
+What about butter and cheese?
+How long will it last?” – Rebecca, Orlando FL

 Answer: I have been teaching people cooking in their homes for years.
 One of the first things I do is to inventory their fridge and freezer.
 For many, the freezer turns into the Land That Time Forgot.
 I’ve found 14-year-old packages of hamburger in a client’s fridge.

-With many people adding in much more food than usual, learning how to safety store foods in your freezer is a critical lesson.
+With many people adding in much more food than usual, learning how to safety store foods like meat and cheese in your freezer is a critical lesson.
 A few key tips:

 What Not to Freeze

 For starters, don’t freeze anything past its expiration date.
 Freezing it will not magically make it safe to eat again.
 Prepared convenience foods from your supermarket generally should not be frozen.
 This includes those pre-stuffed chicken breasts or chops and fresh salads containing potatoes, eggs or pasta.
 Canned ham, too, should not be frozen, although whole hams, chops or roasts are fine.
 Eggs are tricky business.
 Don’t freeze eggs in their shells – they’ll explode.
 Hard-boiled eggs or egg substitutes that have been opened are also not freezer candidates.
 See below for tips on meats, cheese and milk.

 If you’re making meals and then storing the leftovers, it’s important to cool them and store in the refrigerator before freezing.
 This will assure that new, hot items will not affect already frozen items.
 Don’t overfill containers, as foods tend to expand when they freeze, so it’s important to leave a bit of headspace in containers.
 Also, wait until containers are frozen before stacking them.